arnoldzzy/SQL-EXCEL-based-cannabis-data-system-/README.md

 # SQL-EXCEL-based-cannabis-data-system-

 ## Background
-- This data tracking system was designed to help any manufacturing company who cannot afford a proper ERP software.
+- This local data tracking system was designed to help any manufacturing company who cannot afford a proper ERP software.
 However, the accurate tracebility of massive product, inventory and shipment data flow is required for all purposes of operational and compliant needs.

 - This system is in compliance with Cannabis Act, Cannabis Regulation, Good Production Practices(GPP), and Health Canada